septentrio-gnss/septentrio_gnss_driver/README.md

 <details>
   <summary>Some Ideas</summary>

-  + Automatic Search: If the host address of the receiver is omitted in the `host:port` specification, the driver could automatically search and establish a connection on the specified port.
   + Equip ROSaic with an NTRIP client such that it can forward corrections to the receiver independently of `Data Link`.
 </details>